GunioRobot/athenry/docs/quickstart/index.markdown

 Notes
 -----

 Please refer to [about](http://gregf.github.com/athenry/about/) for more information on Athenry.
-It is still in the very early stages of development and should not be relied upon for production use.
+Athenry is still in the very early stages of development and should not be relied upon for production use.